abhishekmaroon5/Speech_Emotion_Recognition_with_ptm/Readme.md

    **SVM Experiment:**

 6. Experiment with random selection from embedding vector with sizes 384, 240, and 120.
+(DONE))

+# Upcoming targets
-7. Modify the pipeline for SER and use multiple PTMs from Hugging Face.
+Modify the pipeline for SER and use multiple PTMs from Hugging Face.
+(TODO)

-8. Code walkthrough for paper 2.
+Code walkthrough for paper 2.
+(TODO)